-My purpose in writing is to create a world where every child has an equal opportunity to an education.
-This purpose is multifaceted, and one of the ways I accomplish this goal is to introduce children to activism.
+My purpose as a writer is to create a world where every child has an equal opportunity to an education.
+This purpose is multifaceted, and one of the ways I accomplish this goal is to introduce my students and my own children to activism.

 Today, I am very excited to introduce you to Rebekah Gienapp.
 Rebekah has worked with social justice organizations for over two decades.
 She is an ally to so many marginalized groups and causes.
 Rebekah has dedicated her life towards human rights and equality for all.